marie4maria/CALORIES-BURNED-Is-it-optimum-of-less-/README.md

 💡 *Did you know?* The average person needs to burn **2000+ calories per day** to maintain weight.
 How are you doing? 🤔🔥

-## 🤝 Contributions
-Want to contribute?
-PRs are welcome!
-Let’s make fitness analytics more fun and insightful! 🎉

-💬 Got an idea?
-Open an issue!
-Let’s brainstorm cool fitness hacks. 🧠💡

-## 📬 Contact
-📩 Drop a message at [your_email@example.com](mailto:your_email@example.com)
-🔗 Check out my work on [GitHub](https://github.com/yourrepo)

 🚀 Stay fit, crunch numbers, and burn those calories! 💪🔥